-Pick Up You Free Edition of the San Miguel Walking and Shopping Guide
+Pick Up Your Free Edition of the San Miguel Walking and Shopping Guide

-4. You Will Be Spoilt For Choice by the Coffee Shops
+You Will Be Spoilt For Choice with Great Coffee Shops

 Enjoy a great cup of coffee at Buen Dia Coffee Shop down a quaint side street Calle Del Pueblito #3A.
 Buen Dia was our favourite but there were other coffee shops as well: